 Traveling with cats is becoming more popular, much to the delight of many adventurous felines!
 After years of traveling with my cats, Fish and Chips, I can say that most cats can be taught to enjoy exploring the great outdoors.
-And training your cat so you can experience new things together is a wonderful way to strengthen your bond and deepen your relationship.
+But, cats with certain personality traits will find it easier to embrace new experiences.

 READ MORE ⇒ Nine Pet Friendly Hotel Chains that Welcome Cats

-The next thing to consider when determining whether your cat is cut out for a life of adventure is his level of curiosity.
-Does he have a desire to explore, sitting by the window all day or trying to sneak out when you open the door?
-Cats with an interest in being outside might be more easily persuaded to go out on a leash.
+The next thing to consider when determining whether your cat will enjoy a life of adventure is his level of curiosity.
+Does he crave the outdoors — trying to sneak out when you open the door?
+Or is sitting by the window all day more his speed?

 READ MORE ⇒ Choosing the Right Harness for Your Cat